 Most visa and citizenship applications are lodged online via ImmiAccount.
 All information and evidence on the online document checklist should be provided at the time of lodgement.
 Review the document checklists regularly, as changes may occur.
 Applications without all required information and evidence may be refused without prior contact.

 Information on lodging citizenship applications is available on the Department of Home Affairs website.

-If you were born outside Australia and at least one of your parents was an Australian citizen at the time of your birth, you may wish to apply for Australian citizenship by descent.
+If you were born outside Australia and at least one of your parents was an Australian citizen at the time of your birth, you may apply for Australian citizenship by descent.
 This webpage has contains the following tabs and information:

 · ‘Overview’ contains information about the cost, and average processing times.